matanaliz/ShellExt/README.txt

 #Known issues:
 1. Not work if drag folders too
-2. Thread pool stragne behaviour { logging n-1 files to log }
-3. Not working on special symbols like: trademark, copyright
+2. Not working on special symbols like: trademark, copyright
-4. File format alignment
+3. File format alignment
-5. Unstable on big amount of files
-6. Need to restart explorer for rebuild dll
+4. Need to restart explorer for rebuild dll
-7. Hang on big files (slow checksum computing)
+5. Hang on big files (slow checksum computing)

 #TODO